Automattic/wp-calypso/client/lib/viewport/README.md

 ### Supported methods

-- `isWithinBreakpoint( breakpoint )`: Whether the current screen size matches the breakpoint
+- `isWithinBreakpoint( breakpoint )`: Whether the current screen size matches the breakpoint.
-- `isMobile()`: Whether the current screen size matches a mobile breakpoint (<480px)
+- `isMobile()`: Whether the current screen size matches a mobile breakpoint (<480px).
-- `isDesktop()`: Whether the current screen size matches a desktop breakpoint (>960px)
+- `isDesktop()`: Whether the current screen size matches a desktop breakpoint (>960px).
-- `addWithinBreakpointListener( breakpoint, listener )`: Register a listener for size changes that affect the breakpoint
+- `addWithinBreakpointListener( breakpoint, listener )`: Register a listener for size changes that affect the breakpoint.
+Returns the unsubscribe function.
-- `removeWithinBreakpointListener( breakpoint, subscription )`: Unregister a previously registered subscription
-- `addIsMobileListener( listener )`: Register a listener for size changes that affect the mobile breakpoint (<480px)
+- `addIsMobileListener( listener )`: Register a listener for size changes that affect the mobile breakpoint (<480px).
+Returns the unsubscribe function.
-- `removeIsMobileListener( subscription )`: Unregister a previously registered subscription for the mobile breakpoint (<480px)
-- `addIsDesktopListener( listener )`: Register a listener for size changes that affect the desktop breakpoint (>960px)
+- `addIsDesktopListener( listener )`: Register a listener for size changes that affect the desktop breakpoint (>960px).
+Returns the unsubscribe function.
-- `removeIsDesktopListener( subscription )`: Unregister a previously registered subscription for the desktop breakpoint (>960px)
 - `getWindowInnerWidth()`: Get the inner width for the browser window. **Warning**: This method triggers a layout recalc, potentially resulting in performance issues.
 Please use a breakpoint instead wherever possible.

 ### Supported hooks